 a. sifting the scriptures

 The first thing the Berean’s did was to sift through the Scriptures and investigate the Scriptures.
 Sifting would be investigating the scriptures grain by grain.
 That sifting caused them to not be ignorant concerning the Word.
 They did not only read the Word.
-They sifted through the Word.
-They scrutinized the Scriptures.
-They compared what the Word of God said to what Paul and Silas said.
+They sifted through the Word, and they scrutinized the Scriptures.
+Actually they compared what the Word of God said to what Paul and Silas said.

 I do that and teach others to do that.
 I teach people to slow down when they read the Word.
 Sift the Word of God.
 It is better to grasp one verse, or even a part of one verse, or even one word, than to read an entire book and simply only read the book.
 Most think that if I read a lot I will learn a lot.
 That is not true.
 One word grasped from God will change a life.